metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

         enclosing <Namespace> of <Scope>

-There are three kinds of defining new scopes.
+There are three ways to specify new scopes.
 First, every binding instance defines a new named scope inside the scope it is visible.
 These scopes are referred to by namespace and name of the binding instance.

     <Namespace> <Variable>